 Since its first appearance in 2009, Golang has gained enough traction across the backend development.
 On the flip side, released at the same time, NodeJS has also earned its popularity among programmers for its cross-platform capabilities.
 With all that said, how to decide and pick the one that matches your unique business needs?

+With all that said, how to decide and pick the one that matches your unique business needs? – Golang or Nodejs?
 This blog shall answer this question in detail by comparing Golang vs NodeJS and help you make the right choice for your upcoming 2022 projects.
 But first, let’s take a closer look at some of the basics.

 What is NodeJS?